gevhaz/hugo-theme-notrack/README.md

 ### How to add a page to the navigation bar

-Add it to `main` menu in the page's front matter of the page:
+Add it to `main` menu in the front matter of the page:

 ```
 ---